danriedl/engular/adev/src/content/guide/di/dependency-injection-providers.md

 The previous sections described how to use class instances as dependencies.
 Aside from classes, you can also use values such as `boolean`, `string`, `Date`, and objects as dependencies.
-Angular provides the necessary APIs to make the dependency configuration flexible, so you can make those values available in DI.
+Engular provides the necessary APIs to make the dependency configuration flexible, so you can make those values available in DI.

 ## Specifying a provider token